kuzzleio/documentation/src/sdk-reference/csharp/1/auth/update-my-credentials/index.md

 ---
 layout: sdk.html.hbs
 title: updateMyCredentials
-description: Update the current user's credentials for the specified `<strategy>`.
+description: Update the current user's credentials for the specified strategy.
 ---

 # updateMyCredentials

-Update the current user's credentials for the specified `<strategy>`.
+Update the current user's credentials for the specified strategy.
 The credentials to send will depend on the authentication plugin and the authentication strategy.

 ## Signature